user1m/vott-reviewer-ext/readme.md

 * [VOTT](https://github.com/Microsoft/VoTT)
 * [docker](https://docs.docker.com/install/)

-This is a tool to run a model reviewer in a docker container to decouple model reviewing from the VOTT application to keep the application light-weight
+This is a tool to run a model reviewer in a docker container, to decouple model reviewing from the VOTT application, in order to keep the application light-weight

 ## Setup